minprog/pyprog/opdrachten/week4/schuifpuzzel/venglish.md

 * For `is_won()` you will need to check whether the board is in the expected winning configuration.
 Because the orde must be ascending, you could use a counter variable and "walk through" the board using two `for`-loops.

+* When you would like to print multiple times after each other (on a single line) you need to change the behaviour of `print` to not add ENTER or newline at the end.
+You can do that like this: `print(number, end="")`.
+Adding `end=""` as an argument to `print` will eliminate the newline.

 ## Examples

 Your program should eventually behave exactly like in the example below.